valkey-io/valkey/src/commands/README.md

 following keys.
 To be safe, assume all of them are optional.

 * `"summary"`: a string with a short description of the command.
 One sentence.
-* `"complexity`: a string like `"O(1)"` or longer, like `"O(1) for every call.
+* `"complexity"`: a string like `"O(1)"` or longer, like `"O(1) for every call.
 O(N) for a complete iteration, including enough command calls for the cursor to return back to 0.
 N is the number of elements inside the collection."`.
 * `"group"`: a string used for categorization in documentation.
 One of these:
   * `"bitmap"`
   * `"cluster"`